Baloo: A Large-Scale Hybrid Soft Robotic Torso for Whole-Arm Manipulation: Methods

 As previously mentioned, we use the modular pressure control system called PneuDrive \cite{Johnson_Cheney_Cordon_Killpack_2024} to control the four independent pressures for each joint.
 Each joint has an embedded pressure control module running high-rate PD control on pressures.
 The modules are connected to a serial communication bus running through the middle of the joints into the chest, where an Odroid N2+ acts as a controller for a single arm.
-Air, power, and communication lines travel down the arm using the holes visible in the spacers in Fig. \ref{fig:spacers}.
-One of the Odroid computers also acts as controller for the elevator or linear actuator that moves the arms up and down.
+Air, power, and communication lines travel down the arm using the holes in the spacers along the spine in Fig. \ref{fig:spine}.
+One of the Odroid computers also acts as controller for ball screw actuator that moves the torso up and down.

 The Odroid N2+ computers are both connected via ethernet, which allows the entire system to be controlled via ROS.
 The control structure of the entire system is shown in Fig. \ref{fig:control-diag}.

 Sensory feedback for a single arm includes pressures in each of the pressure chambers $p \in \mathcal{R}^{12}$, joint positions $q \in \mathcal{R}^6$, and joint velocities $\dot{q} \in \mathcal{R}^6$, as shown in Fig. \ref{fig:control-diag}.
 The height of the chest $h$ is another configuration variable.